EleutherAI/website/content-blog/oracle-leace.md

 ## Derivation

 Prior work has noted that computing an orthogonal projection in a random variable Hilbert space is equivalent to solving an ordinary least squares regression problem.
 Our theorem is a natural extension of this work: we find that $\mathrm X'\_{\mathrm{LEACE}}$ is equal to the OLS residual from regressing $\mathrm X$ on $\mathrm Z$, plus a constant shift needed to ensure that erasing $\mathrm Z$ does not change the mean of $\mathrm X$.
+Note that the regression problem here is reversed from the usual one: we are predicting $\mathrm X$ from $\mathrm Z$, rather than the other way around.

 **Theorem 1.**
 Let $\mathcal H$ be the Hilbert space of square-integrable real-valued random variables equipped with the inner product $\langle \xi, \zeta \rangle\_{\mathcal H} := \mathbb{E}[\xi \zeta]$.
 Let $(\mathrm X, \mathrm Z)$ be random vectors in $\mathcal H^d$ and $\mathcal H^k$ respectively.
 Then for every p.s.d. inner product $\langle \mathbf a, \mathbf b \rangle\_{\mathbf M} = \mathbf a^T \mathbf M \mathbf b$ on $\mathbb{R}^d$, the objective